FHasanzadeh/kss/SPEC.md

 ### Organization

 The style guide should be organized by numbered sections.
 These sections can go as deep as you like.
 Every element should have a numbered section to refer to.

+**kss-node only:** If word keys or word phrases are used instead of numbered sections, kss-node will automatically generate a hierarchal number for each section based on the alphabetical and weight-based sorting of the sections.

 For example:

     1. Buttons
       1.1 Form Buttons